SamagraX-Stencil/stencil-docs/docs/molecules/voiceRecorder.md

 ## Notes
 - The molecule simulates the voice recording process for demonstration purposes and does not handle actual audio processing.
-- The OTP length is hardcoded to 4 digits.
 - Further customization can be done by modifying the JSX structure, styles, and functionality according to your application's requirements